Synchronize with Git

 Configure a Jenkins job to synchronize tests

-You can create a Jenkins project to synchronize performance tests from YAML files stored in a GitHub repository to a LoadRunner Enterprise project.
+You can create a Jenkins project to synchronize performance tests from YAML files stored in a GitHub or GitLab repository to a LoadRunner Enterprise project.
+The following procedure imports tests from YAML files that are saved in a Git repository.

 To synchronize tests: